Haotian9850/internet-scale-app/README.md

 ## Architecture
 This project follows a 4-tier Django project architecture: HTML frontend + experience service APIs + entity / model APIs + backend database.
 Every tier lives in a separate Docker container, each of which is orchestrated by `docker-compose.yml`

+### elasticsearch
+ - Container image: `elasticsearch:7.4.0`
+ - Container name: `elasticsearch`
+ - No persistent local mounting storage.
+Index data will be reset each time

+### kafka
+ - Container image: `spotify/kafka`
+ - Container name: `kafka`
+ - No persistent local mounting storage.
+Queue will be reset each time

 ### search layer
  - Container image: `tp33/django`
  - Container name: `batch`